From Despair to Hope

-There have been times when one passage in today’s parsha was for me little less than life-saving.
+There have been times when one passage in this week’s parsha was, for me, little less than lifesaving.
 No leadership position is easy.
 Leading Jews is harder still.
 And spiritual leadership can be hardest of them all.
-Leaders have a public face that is usually calm, upbeat, optimistic and relaxed.
+Leaders have a public face that is usually calm, upbeat, optimistic, and relaxed.
 But behind the façade we can all experience storms of emotion as we realise how deep are the divisions between people, how intractable are the problems we face, and how thin the ice on which we stand.
 Perhaps we all experience such moments at some point in our lives, when we know where we are and where we want to be, but simply cannot see a route from here to there.
 That is the prelude to despair.

 What Tanach telling us in these stories is profoundly liberating.
 Judaism is not a recipe for blandness or bliss.
 It is not a guarantee that you will be spared heartache and pain.
 It is not what the Stoics sought, apatheia, a life undisturbed by passion.
 Nor is it a path to nirvana, stilling the fires of feeling by extinguishing the self.
 These things have a spiritual beauty of their own, and their counterparts can be found in the more mystical strands of Judaism.
 But they are not the world of the heroes and heroines of Tanach.

 Why so?
 Because Judaism is a faith for those who seek to change the world.
 That is unusual in the history of faith.
 Most religions are about accepting the world the way it is.
 Judaism is a protest against the world that is in the name of the world that ought to be.
 To be a Jew is to seek to make a difference, to change lives for the better, to heal some of the scars of our fractured world.
 But people don’t like change.
 That’s why Moses, David, Elijah, and Jeremiah found life so hard.